 He took advantage of a bad situation that I was in and used it against me to his advantage.
-His wife is a teacher and is emotionally confusing our 6 year old son by referring to herself as mama and I haven't even been introduced to their teachers yet, he's exhibiting emotional outburst and signs...
+His wife is a teacher and is emotionally confusing our 6 year old son by referring to herself as mama and I haven't even been introduced to their teachers yet, he's exhibiting emotional outburst...
 Read more »

 They may be mistaking the difference between not illegal and not enforcing the law.
 They may not know about the law.
 There are many different laws that make it quite difficult if not impossible to know them all.